-The gross receipts from a gaming business include all amounts wagered in games, not just the net proceeds after payment of prizes and other expenses.
+The gross receipts from a gaming business include all amounts wagered in games, not just the net proceeds CAUTION after payment of prizes and other expenses.
 Cash prizes aren't included in cost of goods sold but are reported on Schedule A, Part II, Line 14 as other deductions.

 A disregarded entity, as described in Regulations sections 301.7701-1 through 301.7701-3, is treated as a CAUTION branch or division of its parent organization for federal tax purposes.
 Therefore, financial information applicable to a disregarded entity must be reported as the parent organization's financial information.
-Colleges and universities of states and other governmental

-- units, and subsidiary corporations wholly owned by such colleges and universities.
-However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempt from tax by an Act of Congress doesn't have to file. - Applicable reinsurance entities under the Affordable Care Act of 2010 (ACA), section 1341(c)(1). - Qualified tuition programs described under section 529 that have \$1,000 or more of unrelated trade or business gross - Qualified ABLE programs described under section 529A that have \$1,000 or more of unrelated trade or business gross income. - Trustees for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - 1.
+- Colleges and universities of states and other governmental units, and subsidiary corporations wholly owned by such colleges and universities.
+However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempt from tax by an Act of Congress doesn't have to file. - Qualified tuition programs described under section 529 that have \$1,000 or more of unrelated trade or business gross - Qualified ABLE programs described under section 529A that have \$1,000 or more of unrelated trade or business gross income. - Trustees for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - 1.
 Individual retirement accounts (IRAs), including traditional IRAs described under section 408(a), - 2.
 Simplified employee pension IRAs (SEP IRAs) described under section 408(k), - 3.
 Savings incentive match plan for employees of small employers IRAs (SIMPLE IRAs) described under section 408(p), - 4.
 Roth IRAs described under section 408A, - 5.
 Coverdell education savings accounts (ESAs) described under section 530, - 6.
 Archer medical savings accounts (Archer MSAs) described under section 220, and - 7.
 Health savings accounts (HSAs) described under section 223.

-Each account of a type listed above is treated as a separate trust for unrelated business income tax purposes (even if there is a single owner or beneficiary for multiple accounts).
+Each account of a type listed above is treated as a separate trust for unrelated business income tax purposes (even if there is a single owner or beneficiary for multiple accounts and must have its own EIN if it will file Form 990-T to report gross unrelated business taxable income of \$1,000 or more).
 A custodian is treated as a trustee.
 See section 408(h).
-Individual retirement annuities, unlike individual retirement accounts, aren't subject to unrelated business income complete Form 990-T as explained in IRAs and other tax-exempt shareholders in a RIC or REIT, later.
+Individual retirement annuities, unlike individual retirement accounts, aren't subject to unrelated business income tax.

-IRAs and other tax-exempt shareholders in a RIC or REIT filing Form 990-T only to obtain a refund of income tax paid on undistributed long-term capital gains should
+IRAs and other tax-exempt shareholders in a RIC or REIT filing Form 990-T only to obtain a refund of income tax paid on undistributed long-term capital gains should complete Form 990-T as explained in IRAs and other tax-exempt shareholders in a RIC or REIT, later.